pablo-icm/emm/content/publication/sabehi-novel-2003/index.md

   surface waters.
 To survey proteorhodopsin diversity, new degenerate sets of proteorhodopsin primers were designed based on a genomic proteorhodopsin gene sequence originating from an Antarctic fosmid library.
-New proteorhodopsin variants were identified in Red Sea samples that were most similar to the original green‐light absorbing proteorhodopsins found in Monterey Bay California.
-Unlike green‐absorbing proteorhodopsins however, these new variants contained a glutamine residue at position 105, the same site recently shown to control spectral tuning in naturally occurring proteorhodopsins.
+New proteorhodopsin variants were identified in Red Sea samples that were most similar to the original green-light absorbing proteorhodopsins found in Monterey Bay California.
+Unlike green-absorbing proteorhodopsins however, these new variants contained a glutamine residue at position 105, the same site recently shown to control spectral tuning in naturally occurring proteorhodopsins.
   Different proteorhodopsin variants were also found in the Mediterranean Sea.
 These